 Certificates of Completion were given on Wednesday, October 11, 2017 to students in History PhD Candidate, Edward Polanco's, Early Modern Nahuatl I class for successful completion of the Fall 2017 workshop.
 Congratulations, everyone!

-Duke University Press
+Indiana University Press

 “Experiential and Cosmopolitan Knowledge: The Transcontinental Field Practices of the U.S. Bureau of Biological Survey”

 Studies in History and Philosophy of Science Vol. 70